|

 - Armed Forces, Elvis Costello

-- Tales of Mystery and Imagination (Edgar Allan Poe), the Alan Parsons Project
+- Tales of Mystery and Imagination (based on the works of Edgar Allan Poe), the Alan Parsons Project

 - Desolation Boulevard, The Sweet